StevenRice99/COMP-4770/readme.md

 - This project uses my own AI library, [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI"), so there will likely be some differences between my solutions and those using Dr. Goodwin's library although [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") is based upon Dr. Goodwin's library.
 I will explain any of these differences when they occur.
   - **I have shared this library with Dr. Goodwin since the first assignment and he was okay with me building and using my own.**
   - I developed [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") directly in this project and its fully commented source code can be found under "Packages > Easy AI".

+# Project

+## Project Getting Started

+- TODO.

+## Project Requirements

+1. **Document your work.
+Explain what parts you attempted, how your approach is supposed to work, which parts of the code you modified, removed or added.**

+- TODO.

+2. **Tune the parameters and evaluators.
+Some parameters in Parameters.cs are not used or not tuned.
+You can remove unused parameters (or make use of them).
+You should also adjust the values of the parameters to be sensible.
+For example, what should the sound range for the shotgun be?
+What should the rate of fire be?
+How many searches should be allowed per update?
+Document your changes and rationale.**

+- TODO.

+3. **Design and implement an additional goal-oriented behaviour and a corresponding evaluator and relevant features.
+For example, MoveToCover or CaptureTheFlag.
+Document what you did and how it works.**

+- TODO.

+4. **Improve the game.
+Here are some ideas.**
+   1. **BestPathTable.cs contains a pre-computed path table similar to the ones discussed in the lectures.
+Modify the PathPlanner and/or PathManager to use this table instead of A Star Search and Dijkstra's Search.
+That should improve the efficiency of the game.**
+      1. TODO.
+   2. **Implement the ability to pickup the enemy flag at the base and carry it back to your base.
+If you are killed while carrying the flag, simply return the flag to its base or implement a means for the flag to be dropped where you died so either a team-mate or the enemy can pick it up.
+This may require implementing a new form of rigger.**
+      1. TODO.
+   3. **Improve issues with the frame rate so that the game plays smoothly with 3, 4 or 5 weebles per team.**
+      1. TODO.
+   4. **Improve the various message displays to provide even more useful info.**
+      1. TODO.
+   5. **Replace the old style IMGUI windows with new UI system windows.**
+      1. TODO.
+   6. **Provide additional buttons or key inputs to control various functionality.**
+      1. TODO.
+   7. **Add a team score (currently, only individual scores are recorded).**
+      1. TODO.
+   8. **Add ability to minimize and resize message windows (current only draggable).**
+      1. TODO.
+   9. **Add ability to open a weeble’s EntityConsole by clicking on the weeble.**
+      1. TODO.
+   10. **Design and implement even more goal-oriented behaviours and a corresponding evaluators and relevant features.
+Make use of the low walls and elevated areas for cover and good sniping locations.**
+       1. TODO.
+   11. **Find and document bugs.
+Suggest design improvement.
+Suggest new features.**
+       1. TODO.
+   12. **Go nuts.
+Add sound effects, explosions, etc. Make your game cool.**
+       1. TODO.

+5. **Have fun!**

+- TODO.

 # Assignment 4